journeyai/genesys-premium/guide/guide.md

 This guide will walk you through installing the app, then configuring the building blocks that will let you build powerful, custom inbound and outbound call flows involving Journey.

 ### Installing the Premium Application

+Find the Journey App in the Genesys Appfoundry marketplace.

+Walk through the installation wizard.

 ### Configuring data actions